Working with children has always had a special spot in my heart which is why I enjoy working at Foundations for Learning so much.

 I find it amazing to see the change that a student goes through from their first day of the program to their last day.
 Working with children has always put a smile on my face and has also always brightened up my day.
 I believe that every student is different and finding the best learning strategy for each child is key.

-I grew up all my life in Enfield graduating from Hants East Rural High School with honors with distinction.
-I am currently in my second year at Saint Mary’s University studying a bachelor of arts with a major in sociology and a minor in criminology as well as psychology.
-After school, my goal is to become a child/ family social worker.
+I grew up in Enfield; graduating from Hants East Rural High School in 2017 with honours with distinction and Saint Mary’s University in 2021 with a Bachelor of Arts majoring in sociology and a minoring in criminology as well as psychology.
+I am currently continuing my education at Dalhousie University School of Social Work.
+After completing my education, my goal is to become a child/ family social worker.

-The quote “keep your dreams alive” is one of my favorites because I believe that anything is possible if you keep a positive attitude and are will to put in time and effort to work towards it!
+The quote “keep your dreams alive” is one of my favourites because I believe that anything is possible if you keep a positive attitude and are willing to put in time and effort to work towards it!